 At the time of need, users that have opted-in receive a push notification accompanied by a distinctive alert tone.
 The notification is followed by a map display showing the dispatched location of the emergency along with the precise location of the citizen rescuer – providing for easy navigation between the two.
 The map display also shows the exact location of the nearest AEDs.
 In many cases nationwide, nearby AEDs have not been used when they may have made a big difference.
 The application aims to address this type of failure by informing citizen rescuers where the nearest AED is located – in real-time and in context of their current location.

-In addition to life-saving CPR notifications, the application provides a complete virtual window into select emergency communication centers worldwide.
+In addition to life-saving CPR notifications, the application provides a complete virtual window into the emergency communication centers of PulsePoint-enabled agencies.
 Mobile users have real-time access to emergency activity as it’s occurring in these communities.

 App users are able to view active incidents – including the current response status of dispatched units (enroute, on scene, etc.) – and instantly pinpoint incident locations on an interactive map.
 Curious as to where that fire engine or ambulance that just passed is headed?
 Is there an accident up ahead causing this traffic tie-up?
 Just tap the application to quickly find the incident location or plan an alternate route.
 A log of recent incidents and a photo gallery of significant events can also be easily accessed.